Fast Funding for Government Contractors

 Government contract factoring is a form of business financing through buying and selling open invoices or accounts receivable.
-Our clients with government contracts cannot afford to wait up to 90-days for payment from their government customers.
-By offering extended credit terms, you can be awarded government contracts.
+Our clients with government contracts cannot afford to wait up to 90 days for payment from their government customers.
+But by offering extended credit terms, you can be awarded government contracts.
 However, few businesses have the working capital to cover nearly three months’ overhead.

-Government Contract Factoring allows you to get an advance on your unpaid local, state, or federal government accounts receivables (A/R).
-Invoice factoring is beneficial for small businesses that cannot qualify for traditional lending or financing.
-Approval for your factoring line is contingent upon the creditworthiness of your customer – the government.
+Government Contract Factoring allows you to get an advance on your unpaid local, state, or federal government accounts receivable (A/R).
+Invoice factoring also benefits small businesses that cannot qualify for traditional lending or financing.
+Furthermore, approval for your factoring line is contingent upon the creditworthiness of your customer – the government.

 Whether you are working on a disaster recovery project for FEMA, the Department of Transportation, or your local school district, invoice factoring can provide the working capital your company needs.

 In factoring transactions, the customer responsible for paying the open invoices is the account debtor.
 The account debtor is responsible for the repayment of the receivables.